-Our private villas offer a range of choices for families and groups, and warm Thai-style hospitality is guaranteed.
-A team of staff, including a villa manager, will ensure that your holiday runs smoothly from start to finish, and those looking to sample some authentic local cuisine will enjoy the delicacies prepared by the private chef.
-Special events, soothing massages, chauffeur-driven day-trips around the island, boat charters and golf days can all be organised on your behalf by your villa manager.
+Our Kata luxury villas are perfect for families and multi-generational groups, guaranteeing warm, Thai-style hospitality.
+A team of staff, including a Villa Manager, will ensure that your holiday runs smoothly from start to finish, and those looking to sample authentic fare can enjoy Thai delicacies in their own holiday home, prepared by a private chef.
+Special events, soothing massages, chauffeur-driven day trips around the island, boat charters and golf days can all be organised by the Elite Concierge.

 Kata is a popular place for yachts to moor, especially when it plays host to the King’s Cup Regatta and the Superyacht Rendezvous held each year on the island.
 Yachts are also the best way to explore the magnificent Phang Nga Bay just off the island’s east coast.
-The nearby Similan and Raya islands also beckon day-trippers with fine sandy beaches and colourful snorkelling sites.
+The nearby Similan and Raya islands beckon day trippers with fine sand beaches and colourful snorkelling sites.

-Several more beaches line Phuket’s southern end including Karon Beach, just north of Kata, with its long stretch of flour-soft sand, and the chilled-out Nai Harn Beach.
-Explore the roads between the beaches and discover spectacular viewpoints including Cape Promthep and the hilltop Big Buddha, delicious open-air Thai seafood restaurants such as those lining Rawai Beach, and lush interior landscapes where elephants roam.
-Travel up to Phuket Town to find more tasty local cuisine and cultural sights, with pastel-toned Sino-Portuguese buildings restored to the former glory of centuries past.
+Phuket’s southern end is lined with several lovely beaches such as Karon Beach just north of Kata, with its long stretch of flour-soft sand, and the chilled-out Nai Harn Beach.
+A drive down the road connecting the beaches helps you discover spectacular viewpoints including Cape Promthep and the hilltop Big Buddha, delicious open-air Thai seafood restaurants such as those lining Rawai Beach, and lush interior landscapes where elephants roam.

-With two of Phuket’s top beaches within close range, villas in Kata are the perfect Phuket accommodation for sun seekers who also enjoy inspiring sea views and the tranquillity of a private holiday home.
+With two of Phuket’s top beaches within close range, villas in Kata are ideal holiday homes for sun-seekers who appreciate inspiring sea views and fine hospitality, while remaining close to the action.